holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/01_shapes/lesson_plan.md

     - Show code that makes a square and have them guess what it does
     - Show code that makes a square at the edge of every triangle and have them guess what it does
     - Run triangle -> square program in Scratch
+    - Add code to then have a third loop
+        - Guess what it does?
+    - Fiddle with it to make it cool
+        - Add `change color by`
+        - Add whole things inside a loop that does the original shape and rotates slightly
 - Continue with Shapes
+- End with reflection
+    - Why loops?
+    - How to deconstruct patterns